Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

     - **Default:** `Empty` Because you Ideally manage to get universal filters done in the Keyword and Enchantment List Settings.
 - **Rarity And Variation Distribution Settings:**
-  - **RandomSeed:**
-    - **Default:** `42`
-    - Basically a Key to make the randomness repeatable, as long as your leveled lists, enchantments and weapons in the list don't change.
   - **Leveled List Base**
     - Changes where the RPGLoot leveled lists are inserted.
     - `AllValidEnchantedItem` The chance of encountering enchanted gear is similar to vanilla,